lucashamaguchi/xhelpers-websocket-redis/README.md

 # xhelpers-websocket-redis

 # Description
 Project to test multiple instances of websocket server and multiple clients subscribing and publishing to these instances.
-Used redis to ensure that if a client A subscribe to a instance X and a message to the client A is published to a instance Y, the instance X (where client A is connected to) pushs the notification to client A.
+Used redis to ensure that if a client A subscribes to an instance X and a message to the client A is published to an instance Y, the instance X (where client A is connected to) pushs the notification to client A.

 ## Main Dependencies and Requisites